coderD-ai/kastack-rag-bot/README.md

 - **Topic-summary index** — one vector per topic segment summary.
 - **Message-window index** — one vector per 5-message rolling window.

 A query is embedded and the top-k from each index is retrieved (k=2 topics, k=3 windows by default).
-Both sets are formatted into the prompt under separate headers ("RELEVANT TOPIC SUMMARIES" / "RELEVANT CONVERSATION SNIPPETS"), giving the answer model both high-level themes and concrete excerpts.
+Both sets are formatted into the prompt under separate headers, giving the answer model both high-level themes and concrete excerpts.

 ## How persona is built
 - Filter to User 1's messages only.